 You did it!
 Papers complete with MLA citations are handed in.
 Exams are done.
 Library books are returned.
 Congrats—you finally completed the hard-won battle of receiving that degree!

 After you’ve recovered from all the graduation celebrations and found a place on the wall for your diploma, it’s time to start applying for jobs.
 Finding your first job in the real world doesn’t have to be a terrifying feat if you’re strategic.
 Here are some cover letter tips to help get you hired.

-Before you hit “send,” don’t forget to run your letter through a spelling and grammar check to avoid those “d’oh!” typo moments!
+Before you hit “send,” don’t forget to run your letter through a paper checker to avoid those “d’oh!” typo moments!

 Tailor your cover letter to the job you’re applying for

 Sending a generic cover letter to ten open positions definitely saves time, but it won’t impress potential employers.
 Instead, personalize it!
 It takes more effort, but it’ll help you stand out in a sea of a thousand cover letters.
 Hiring managers will notice.

 Who doesn’t love it when their post gets likes?
 Companies also respond well to attention.
 If you really want to stand out, research the company you’re applying to and weave something about them into your cover letter.
 For example, you could look at the company’s website and write, “I am a firm believer in your company’s mission to ‘help people grow well.’
 As a student, I lived this by . . .”
 Or you could say, “I noticed that many of your company’s recent initiatives focus on innovative ways to promote diversity.
 This interests me because . . .”

 Mentioning a specific point about the company and relating it to yourself communicates that you’re someone who’s serious about the company and would fit in.
 You’ll also be WAY more memorable.

 Clearly connect your experience to the job requirements